LOCOSP/projectZero/README.md

 Additionally you can inspect probe requests captured during the scan.

+## Blackout and Sniffer Dog

+Blackout scans networks around every 5 minutes and then deauths them all (broadcast).

+Sniffer Dog listens to traffic between AP and STA and deauths every station it sniffs.

 # CLI Usage
 The board, when connected to USB, offers a CLI interface.